 Okay so the key ‘high lever’ exercises for keeping the Vitality bucket full.
 Are you ready?
 They are:

 Mindfulness.
 Come on, don’t pretend you’re surprised.
 If you’re new to the practice and you want to be guided, here are Jonathan’s 5 minute and 15 minute audios.
 I wrote about how practicing mindfulness has changed my life here.

 Doing whatever you can to reclaim your authenticity – and feel good in your own skin.
 Jon suggests dancing hell-for-leather.

 Owning the unknown.
-Learning to distinguish facts from your story, and acting from a state of possibility.
-I wrote about this here.
+Learning to distinguish facts from your story.

 Take regular nature detours.

 Develop a growth mindset.
 I wrote about how to do that here.